pawp81/PBI_OATP/README.md

 ### General
 1. Minimum permissions required in Exchange Online: Security Reader or View-Only Recipients or any custom role that has rights to execute Exchange Online PowerShell cmdlet Get-MailDetailATPReport.
 For the installation of PowerShell modules: Exchange Online, Azure AD and Credential Manager local administrator rights are requiring.
 Local administrator rights are not required to run the script.
+2. (Optional) If you want to avoid creation of service account in Azure AD and storing its username and password in Credential Manager you can use certificate based authentication to Azure AD.
+You will need to create web app in Azure AD, grant add it Graph API: Exchange.ManageAsApp
+You will also need to install preview version of Exchange Online v2 PowerShell module by running:
+Install-module ExchangeOnlineManagement -RequiredVersion 2.0.3-Preview -AllowPrerelease.
+You can follow steps described in this article to configure unattended connection to Exchange Online PowerShell https://www.thecloudtechnologist.com/use-powershell-to-connect-to-exchange-online-unattended-in-a-scheduled-task/
-2. (Optional) If you are planning to use multi-factor authentication to Exchange Online download and install “Exchange Online PowerShell using multi-factor authentication module”
+3. (Optional) If you are instead planning to use multi-factor authentication to Exchange Online download and install “Exchange Online PowerShell using multi-factor authentication module”
     - a.
 Minimum requirements for Exchange Online PowerShell module are described [here](https://docs.microsoft.com/en-us/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell?view=exchange-ps).
     - b.
 Please follow the steps from [this article](https://docs.microsoft.com/en-us/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell?view=exchange-ps) to, download install the PowerShell module.
     ![EXO PS](/images/EXO_PS.png)